makerdao/developer.makerdao.com/dai/1/index.md

 Those seeking risk, and the opportunity for profit can borrow dai against locked collateral by operating a CDP (Collateralised Debt Position).
-A CDP is simply lightweight record which tracks a particular borrowing position - the owner of the position, the amount of locked collateral, and the amount of dai which has been issued.
+A CDP is simply a lightweight record which tracks a particular borrowing position - the owner of the position, the amount of locked collateral, and the amount of dai which has been issued.